felixgrunberger/beautiful-jekyll/_posts/animated_bargraph.md

   }
 })

-#bin together all the different samples (or 'time' points)
+#bind together all the different samples (or 'time' points)
 dt_fill = rbindlist(split_dt_fill2)

 #id each row as its own frame for every 'time' | add column 'frame'